Your digital assets are crucial to your marketing efforts.

 One of the most common problems that companies without a DAM solution face is mixed messaging from their marketing and sales teams.

-Imagine that your marketing team just broadcast a new offering to help drive sales by repackaging one of your products or services with a new name.
-Customer requests start pouring in, but your sales team has never heard of the repackaged product that people are suddenly asking for.
-Your company will lose a substantial volume of sales during the time it takes the sales team to realize it was not kept in the loop about the company’s new offering.
+Imagine that your marketing team just broadcast a new offering to help drive sales by rebranding one of your products or services.
+Customer requests start pouring in, but your sales team has never heard of the rebranded product that people are suddenly asking for.
+During the time it takes the sales team to realize it was not kept in the loop, you’re likely to lose out on revenue.

 This is a classic consequence of brand inconsistency that ties into company-wide communication.
 All of your content, and the messaging it includes, has to deliver a consistent experience throughout every customer touchpoint.